captainaomi/NaomiMowbray_T1A3/readme.md

 Firstly, you're gunna need a **computer** or a **laptop**, and an **integrated development environment** (or **IDE** for short), which is basically just a program that does fancy things with code that make you feel like you're in The Matrix!

 I strongly recommend **Visual Studio Code**, which can be downloaded here: https://code.visualstudio.com

+If you already have an IDE that you prefer, then that's fine - please feel free to use that, and you should still be able to follow the below instructions to play.

 Now, these instructions are based on **the average Mac user**, but they should still work if you're on Windows or Linux.
 If you do have any issues, please just contact me at *codernaomi@coderacademy.com.au* and my team or I will get to troubleshooting right away for you!